-Only recently have GPU Render Engines such as Octane, Redshift, V-RAY RT or FurryBall become mature enough to slowly but surely overtake CPU Render Engines in popularity.
+Only recently have GPU Render Engines such as Octane, Redshift, V-RAY RT, Arnold GPU, or FurryBall become mature enough to slowly but surely overtake CPU Render Engines in popularity.

-This can improve and accelerate a 3D-Artists Workflow by a tenfold as you are able to iterate more often before finishing a project.
+This can improve and accelerate a 3D-Artist’s Workflow tenfold as you are able to iterate more often before completing a project.

-Beginners are often told to start with 3D Rendering on the CPU and later switch to (often) costly 3rd Party GPU Render Engines when they have learned enough to properly utilize them.
+Beginners were often told to start with 3D Rendering on the CPU and later switch to (often) costly 3rd-Party GPU Render Engines when they have learned enough to properly utilize them.

 Best individual Hardware Parts for 3D Modeling and Rendering explained

 But enough talk!
 Let’s take a look at what specific Computer Parts you’ll need for the best Computer or Workstation for 3D Modeling and Rendering:

 Best Processor (CPU) for 3D Modeling and Rendering